Karthikeyanhimself/AI-Powered-Nutrition-Guide/README.md

 ##  Features

-- ** Location-Aware Analysis**: Uses AI to identify and analyze local foods specific to any country, state, or city.
+- Location-Aware Analysis: Uses AI to identify and analyze local foods specific to any country, state, or city.
-- ** Health-Centric**: Tailors recommendations based on user conditions (e.g., Diabetes, Hypertension, Gluten Intolerance).
+- Health-Centric: Tailors recommendations based on user conditions (e.g., Diabetes, Hypertension, Gluten Intolerance).
-- ** Specific Food Check**: Allows users to search for specific dishes (e.g., "Samosa", "Pasta Carbonara") to see if they are safe.
+- Specific Food Check: Allows users to search for specific dishes (e.g., "Samosa", "Pasta Carbonara") to see if they are safe.
-- ** Smart Categorization**: Automatically sorts foods into "Good to Eat" and "Better to Avoid" lists.
+- Smart Categorization: Automatically sorts foods into "Good to Eat" and "Better to Avoid" lists.
-- ** Fast & Responsive**: Built with Next.js App Router and Tailwind CSS for a seamless mobile and desktop experience.
+- Fast & Responsive: Built with Next.js App Router and Tailwind CSS for a seamless mobile and desktop experience.

 ---